Mark Pulliam: Lawyer, Writer, and Activist

 58:37.57 – Brian David Crane

-There’s just like this absolute quest for equality in all forms and it’s not a naturally occurring equality.
-It’s sort of this forced equality and it’s and it’s equality of outcome as opposed to a quality of opportunity and they say well if a quality of outcome means that we’re all miserable.
-And so be it like there’s like it’s totalitarian in nature when you dig into some of the stuff that they have, the policies that they put forward.
+Yeah and I think that there’s this.
+What’s the term for it?
+It’s both a fascination.
+For power I would say Megalomania but also there’s like this absolute quest for equality in all forms and it’s not a naturally occurring equality.
+It’s sort of this forced equality and it’s equality of outcome as opposed to a quality of opportunity.
+They say well if a quality of outcome means that we’re all miserable, and so be it like there’s like it’s totalitarian in nature when you dig into some of the stuff that they have, the policies that they put forward.
 So I find it super scary Honestly, like sometimes when you dig it too.

 59:10.76 – Mark Pulliam